NooraHealth/sync-andhra-pradesh-ccp/README.md

 This repository contains GitHub Actions workflows that fetch data from the Andhra Pradesh CCP API and the Andhra Pradesh MLHP API and sync the data to the BigQuery data warehouse.

-When syncing to BigQuery, the code fetches data starting with 30 days prior to the latest data existing in BigQuery.
-This redundancy accounts for the possibility that historical data behind the APIs can change.
-Per Hassan, editing or deleting submissions is not allowed, but new submissions can be back-dated up to 15 days.
+The code fetches "back-dated" records, i.e., where the submission date is later than the session date.
 The data are deduplicated in dbt.

 ## Setup